Skip to Content

 Ann Arbor, MI 48109

 The Rackham Amphitheatre is located on the fourth floor of the Rackham Building.
 Doors to the fourth floor Rackham Amphitheatre will open at 3:30 p.m. for seating.
-Please come early, as there will be no admittance after the lecture has started!
+Please come early to find a seat.

 A seating overflow room will be set up in Assembly Hall on the fourth floor near the Rackham Amphitheatre.